LekoArts/figma-theme-ui/README.md

 }
 ```

 The shape of the theme has to follow the [theme specification][theme-spec].
 Otherwise the plugin can't find your styles.
+In your frontend code you can setup your bundler to be able to load `.json` files so that you can directly use it for your Theme UI config.
+This way the file is interchangeable.

 More specifically, you'll need to bring the theme into the following shape (as shown above):

 - `fonts`, `fontWeights` and `lineHeights` have to have the same keys (above: `body` and `heading`)